CONCURRENT SESSIONS

 Highlighting cellular therapy and tissue engineering research advancing toward the clinic; examining manufacturing challenges, upscaling processes, and providing updates on ongoing clinical trials.

-Revolutionizing Therapies for Genetic Diseases
+Revolutionizing Therapies for Chronic Diseases

 -